Stop the Execution of Frank Atwood in Arizona

 Arizona Governor Doug Ducey

 Frank Atwood is scheduled for execution in Arizona on June 8, 2022 for the alleged 1984 murder of Vicky Hoskinson.
 Frank Atwood maintains his innocence.
 His web page is here.
+Click here to read the filings asserting actual innocence submitted by attorneys on May 17, 2022

 The following is from the Arizona Capital Representation Project